Moz Local vs Yext

 Moz Local and Yext serve fundamentally different market segments.
 This isn’t a case of one being objectively superior – it’s a case of choosing the right tool for your scale and complexity.

-Choose Moz Local if: You’re a local service business, agency managing SMB clients, or regional chain with under 500 locations.
-You need a straightforward platform that syncs listings, manages reviews basics, and integrates with SEO tools.
-Budget under $3,000/month and prefer rapid deployment.
+Choose Moz Local if: You’re a local service business, agency managing SMB clients, or regional chain.
+You need a straightforward platform that syncs listings, manages reviews with AI-powered response options, and integrates with SEO tools.
+Per-location pricing ($20-$40/month per location) keeps costs proportional to your actual footprint, and you prefer rapid deployment.

-Choose Yext if: You’re an enterprise managing 500+ locations globally, need deep API integration, require white-label capabilities, or demand sophisticated review and content automation.
+Choose Yext if: You’re an enterprise managing hundreds of locations globally, need deep API integration, require white-label capabilities, or demand sophisticated review and content automation.
 You have budget for custom implementation and dedicated support.

-For mid-market businesses (100-500 locations), Moz Local delivers better value without unnecessary complexity.
+For mid-market businesses, Moz Local delivers better value without unnecessary complexity.
 For startups and local businesses, Moz Local is the obvious choice.
 Enterprise organizations should demo Yext despite the investment.

 For more Moz Pro reviews and Moz Pro pricing information on broader SEO tools, explore our detailed guides.